-The NexStar line began in the late 1990s, mostly as a response to some of the LX products that Meade was turning out.
+The NexStar line began in the late 1990s, mostly as a response to the LX200 that Meade had released, which was the first commercially successful GoTo telescope line.
 Designed to be a low-cost, easy to use GoTo telescope, the early NexStar line gained a strong following.

 But all was not well for Celestron, which was struggling to keep their financial heads above water.
 This finally led to the company being bought by the SW Technology Corporation, a Delaware-based affiliate of the Synta Technology Corporation of Taiwan, which had been manufacturing many of Celestron’s products for some time.
-At this point, Celestron became just another brand in the Synta lineup, which includes Sky Watcher and Tasco as well as equipment sold by other independent brands such as Orion.
+At this point, Celestron became just another brand in the Synta lineup, which includes Sky-Watcher as well as equipment sold by other brands such as Orion and Meade.

 Today’s NexStar Line

-The upper-tier is the NexStar Evolution line, which raises the bar on the line.
+The upper-tier is the NexStar Evolution line, which raises the bar.
 With improved mechanics, including brass gears, a built-in rechargeable battery, and added features such as WiFi, it comes in 6, 8, and 9.25-inch versions.

 The NexStar 6SE Overview

 The overall package is designed to offer good optical performance with good GoTo and tracking performance.
-This, coupled with a lightweight and compact form-factor and ease of setup, make a strong combination for the casual to a moderate observer.
+This, coupled with a lightweight and compact form-factor and ease of setup, make a strong combination for the casual to moderately experienced observer.

 Celestron has long turned out some of the best optics in its price class.
-Their SCTs set the standards for the SCT back in the ’60s and ’70s.
+Their Schmidt-Cassegrains set the standards for the SCT back in the 1970s.
 Like any manufacturer, they have had their ups and downs over the course of their history.
 Still, their SCTs are still hard to beat, and their current offerings are consistently good performers.